Fortress (chess)

+Fortresses pose a problem for computer chess: computers fail to recognize fortress-type positions (unless using a suitable endgame tablebase) and incorrectly claim a winning advantage in them.

 Fortress in a corner

 Perhaps the most common type of fortress, often seen in endgames with only a few pieces on the board, is where the defending king is able to take refuge in a corner of the board and cannot be forced away or checkmated by the superior side.
 These two diagrams furnish two classic examples.
 In both cases, Black simply shuffles their king between a8 and the available square adjacent to a8 (a7, b7, or b8, depending on the position of the white king and pawn).
 White has no way to dislodge Black's king, and can do no better than a draw by stalemate or some other means.

 Note that the bishop and wrong rook pawn ending (i.e. where the pawn is a whose promotion square is the color opposite to that of the bishop) in the diagram is a draw even if the pawn is on the seventh or further back on the a-.
 Heading for a bishop and wrong rook pawn ending is a fairly common drawing resource available to the inferior side.

 The knight and rook pawn position in the diagram, however, is a draw only if White's pawn is already on the seventh rank, making this drawing resource available to the defender much less frequently.
 White wins if the pawn is not yet on the seventh rank and is protected by the knight from behind.
 With the pawn on the seventh rank, Black has a stalemate defense with their king in the corner.